Cheeky-Owl/Entropy/README.md

 Resource files are any xml file that uses the 'Resources Token', namespaces for types, must be included so the xml parser can translate and create objects.

-There are two ways to define a resource:
+There are two types of resources:
-- value resources.
+- Value defined resources.
-- object resources.
+- Property defined resources.

 ~~~xml
     <?xml version="1.0" encoding="utf-8" ?>